 “Remote doesn’t work for generalists.” (source)

 With all the allure of a couch, mid-day naps, Netflix, virtual reality games, drum lessons, airline flight sale alerts, and whatever small distractions there are in a day, it’s no surprise that managers worry about work productivity for their employees out of the office.
-They are at the mercy of beckoning chores, a full pantry of things to snack on, “quick” walks to the park, and so much more that can distract them from work.
-I can see how easy it would be for a one-hour task in an office to turn into a five-hour task with frequent breaks in between.
+They are at the mercy of beckoning chores.
+A full pantry of things to snack on.
+“Quick” walks to the park, and so much more that can distract them from work.
+I can see how easy it would be for tasks to take longer.
+For example, a task that would take one hour in an office could take five hours with distractions.

 What to do